iterative/dvc.org/content/blog/2020-11-20-dvc-vs-rclone.md

 files would take 1000 API requests.

-Another important note is that API calls for this method must be made sequentially and cannot be easily parallelized.
+Another important note is that API calls for this method must be made sequentially and can't be easily parallelized.
 Using S3 as an example, the first API call would return files 0 through 999.
 The next call would return files 1000 through 1999, and so on.
 However, the API provides no guarantee of ordering, and API calls must be made sequentially, until the full list has been retrieved.
-So we cannot make two simultaneous requests for both "files 1-999" and "files 1000-1999".
+So we can't make two simultaneous requests for both "files 1-999" and "files 1000-1999".

 ### How selecting one method or the other can drastically improve performance

 Consider an example scenario where a dataset being synchronized contains 100 local files, and we need to check which of those files exist in cloud storage.
-For the purposes of this example, we will also assume that all individual API calls take the same amount of time to complete, and that we are not running any tasks in parallel.
+For the purposes of this example, we'll also assume that all individual API calls take the same amount of time to complete, and that we are not running any tasks in parallel.
 Additionally, let's say that our example cloud storage API returns 1000 files per page when using query method 2.